Mehmetmrtgl/kleinkram/docs/usage/python/getting-started.md

 ## Authentication

-If you want to use the CL or the python package you need to authenticate yourself.
+If you want to use the CLI or the python package you need to authenticate yourself.

-Eitherway you need to do this using the CLI:
+Either way, you need to do this using the CLI:

 ```bash
 klein login